drahosj/qclog/readme.md

 NOTE: Hamlib doesn't play nice with pip, hamlib probably won't work in a venv no matter what.

+### Flatpak
+**BETA** - Stuff might not work (networking?)

+Not published on flathub (yet).
+Build it locally:

+`flatpak-builder --force-clean --user --install-deps-from=flathub --repo=repo --install builddir me.drahos.QCLog.yml`

+Run like a normal flatpak:

+`flatpak run me.drahos.QCLog <args>`

+Data ends up in `$HOME/.var/app/me.drahos.QCLog/data` (you can point --data-dir at this to do log exports etc. from the non-flatpak version)

 ## Running
 From the QCLog directory